manymoments/manymoments.github.io/_posts/2021-10-15-Nakamoto-Consensus.md

 Each replica maintains a set of chains, initially empty.

 The protocol proceeds in rounds.
-In each round,
+In each round r:
-- A unique replica is elected uniformly at random to be the leader L.
+- A unique replica is elected uniformly at random to be the leader L of round r.
-- L adds a block to the longest chain known to it.
+- L adds an empty vote block to the longest chain known to it.
   If no chain is known, it creates a new chain with a single block with input v.
-- L shares the longest chain with all  replicas who update their set of chains.
+- L shares the longest chain with all replicas.
+- All replicas update their set of chains based on L's message.

 Commit rule: If some chain is k blocks long, commit the value in the first block.
              Share the chain with all other replicas.
 ```

 Observe that there are two simplifications made in the above protocol.
 First, the input value is added only to the first block (a proposal).
 Subsequent blocks are empty (which act as votes).
-Second, we did not discuss how a unique leader is elected uniformly at random and how everyone knows that this replica is the leader.
+Second, we did not discuss how a unique leader is elected uniformly at random each round and how everyone knows that this replica is the leader.
 For now, we will assume that there is an oracle that provides us with this abstraction.

-Let us try to understand how the protocol under some specific scenarios:
+Let us understand how the protocol under some specific scenarios:
 1. **All replicas are honest.** In this scenario, the first-round leader proposes a value v in the first block, and in the next k rounds, the honest leaders in those rounds extend the only chain that exists.

 <p align="center">